usserwout/obfuscated-text-OCR/README.md

 ## Project Structure

-- **generated_images/train.py**: Contains the training script for the Mask R-CNN model, including dataset loading, model initialization, and training loop.
+- **src/OCR/train.py**: Contains the training script for the Mask R-CNN model, including dataset loading, model initialization, and training loop.
-- **generated_images/detect.py**: Script for running inference with the trained model to detect characters in new images.
+- **src/OCR/detect.py**: Script for running inference with the trained model to detect characters in new images.
-- **generated_images/transformCoupons.js**: Script for transforming and resizing images, and adding annotations for detected characters.
+- **src/OCR/OCR.py**: Contains the main OCR functionality, including reading coupon codes from images.
-- **image_processing/stages/detectCharacters.js**: Script for detecting character borders and creating character images for training.
+- **src/OCR/generate_images.py**: Script for generating images with coupon codes for training and testing.
+- **src/generate_images/generateCoupon.py**: Contains the function to generate coupon images with text.

 ## Example Process